Jako/minifyRegistered/README.md

 2. Not minified files are included later than the grouped minified and minified files.
 3. Registered chunks (i.e. javascript code) are included at the last position of head/body.
 4. The order of inclusion is *external*, *grouped minified*, *minified*, *not minified* and direct code.
-5. If you i.e. block the MODX manager directory by .htaccess, you could download the latest minify on http://code.google.com/p/minify/ and install it elsewhere in your webroot